-- Laura Hynes, DMA: Assistant Professor of Voice, Murray State University
+- Laura Hynes, DMA: Assistant Professor of Voice, University of Calgary

 - Christine Killian, MM: Mill City Summer Opera Studio Artist, Regional Classical Singer Competition Third Place Winner, Winner of University of Minnesota 2015 Concerto Competition